Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 5/31/2021

+- Finished up styling of weird holidays app; will need to do more testing but calling it good for now!
+- Began rewriting PHP capstone project from degree in Node

 ## 5/30/2021

 - Attended the first hour or so of #100Devs office hours before leaving for a family event